REBELinBLUE/kube-guide/3-tutorial.md

 configmap/kuard   3      14s
 ```

-Now we will update the *Deployment* to make USE of the *ConfigMap*.
+Now we will update the *Deployment* to make use of the *ConfigMap*.

 ```yaml
 apiVersion: apps/v1